W-David-Porter/acim/src/workbook/part-i/7-i-see-only-the-past/index.md

 3. Look at a cup, for example.
 ²Do you see a cup, or are you merely reviewing your past experiences of picking up a cup, being thirsty, drinking from a cup, feeling the rim of a cup against your lips, having breakfast and so on?
-³Are not your aesthetic reäctions to the cup, too, based on past experiences?
+³Are not your aesthetic reactions to the cup, too, based on past experiences?
 ⁴How else would you know whether or not this kind of cup will break if you drop it?
 ⁵What do you know about this cup except what you learned in the past?
 ⁶You would have no idea what this cup is, except for your past learning.